rsmuc/antispambox/README.md

 ## TODOs

-* Spamassassin rules update (sa-update in startup script and cron)
+* don't use tabs in configuration file. maybe switch to json or xml
-* Move custom rules to own channel(https://wiki.apache.org/spamassassin/PublishingRuleUpdates)
+* Move custom rules to own channel or seperate from users_conf(https://wiki.apache.org/spamassassin/PublishingRuleUpdates)

 ## License
 GPLv3